 Master Graham Rose died on 21 November 2020.
 He was a much-valued colleague who provided the most dedicated service to the Queen's Bench Division over many years.
 This continued in retirement, with his meticulous assistance in the preparation of the last three editions of the QB Guide.
-This edition of the QB Guide is dedicated to Graham's memory by his colleagues, with gratitude and affection.
+The seventh and this eighth edition of the QB Guide are dedicated to Graham's memory by his colleagues, with gratitude and affection.